How To Create A Video From PDF Files In Linux

 Here, -density 400 specifies the horizontal resolution of the output image file(s).

 The above command will convert all pages in the given PDF file to PNG format.
-Each page in the PDF file will be converted into a PNG file and saved in the current directory with file name picture-1.png, picture-2.png … and so on.
+Each page in the PDF file will be converted into a PNG file and they will be saved in the current directory with file name picture-1.png, picture-2.png … and so on.
+Please be patient.
 It will take a while depending on the number of pages in the input PDF file.

 Once all pages in the PDF converted into PNG format, run the following command to create a video file from the PNG files.